-50013 Is the main entrance door suitable as part of the evacuation strategy for the building?
+Doors Is the main entrance door suitable as part of the evacuation strategy for the building?
 Yes Is security to the property suitable to restrict access to uninvited persons during 'out of hour' times?
 Yes Are there a sufficient number of fire exits?
 Yes Are there any defects (glazing, furniture, frames, door) requiring repair or maintenance works?
 No Do any fire exits lead to areas that could put persons at further risk?
 No Do all fire exits have suitable signage?
 Yes Are there other concerns identified with the main entrance and fire exit doors?
-No Are there any compartment fire doors installed in this building?
+Yes Are there any compartment fire doors installed in this building?
 No Are there locations where compartment fire doors should be installed?
 No Are there other concerns identified with the compartment fire doors?
 No Are there any flat entrance doors not conforming to FD60s standard?
-Yes Do the inspected FD60s doors have certified markings?
-Yes Are positive action self-closers fitted and to the front face of the doors?
+N/A Do the inspected FD60s doors have certified markings?
+N/A Are positive action self-closers fitted and to the front face of the doors?
 No From the sample inspection taken, do the flat entrance doors freely self close into the frame?
 Yes Are there any defective flat entrance doors (glazing, furniture, frames, door) requiring repair or maintenance works?
 No Are there other concerns identified with the flat entrance doors?
 No

 Fire Hazards Are "No Smoking" signs displayed at each entrance?
 Yes Is a no smoking policy being observed in the communal areas?
 Yes Any there other concerns identified with smoking?
 No Are there suitable locations provided for storage of refuse?
 Yes Is the refuse area appropriately clear and well managed?
 Yes Are vertical refuse chutes fitted to the building?
-No Are there other concerns identified with refuse?
-No Has fixed electrical wiring been subject to a safety inspection within the past five years?
-Unable to Confirm Is there a lightning protection system installed?
+Yes Are the hoppers in good condition and fitted with smoke seals?
+No Is there a working pull plate at the base of the chute?
+No Does the refuse system appear to be free of physical defects?
+Yes Are there other concerns identified with refuse?
+Yes Has fixed electrical wiring been subject to a safety inspection within the past five years?
+Yes Is there a lightning protection system installed?
 Yes Is there evidence of a valid certification?
-No Is the lightning protection free from defects and secured sufficiently?
+Yes Is the lightning protection free from defects and secured sufficiently?
 Yes Is there a wheelchair or stair lift in the communal area?
 No Are there electrical or charged items in the communal area (fridges, tumble dryers, mobility scooters etc)?
 No Any there other concerns identified with ignition sources?
+No

-No Fire Detection From the sample flats accessed, is early warning fire detection appropriate?
+Fire Detection From the sample flats accessed, is early warning fire detection appropriate?
 Yes

 Fire Safety Management Are there hydrants within the grounds of the property estate?
-No Are there notable restrictions for the positioning of fire appliances within 20 metres of the building?
+Yes Are there notable restrictions for the positioning of fire appliances within 20 metres of the building?
 No Is a Premises Information Box installed?
 Yes Are there complexities or unique features to the building to warrant the installation of a Premises Information Box?
-N/A Is there a working Drop Key mechanism to access the building?
+Yes Is there a working Drop Key mechanism to access the building?
 Yes Is there a Dry Riser installed?
-Yes Are there outlets on each level above the 6th storey?
-Yes Is there evidence to confirm the Dry Riser is serviced?
-Yes.
-Is Dry Riser signage displayed appropriately?
-Yes Are there any observable defects to inlets or outlets and their casings?
 No Are there other concerns identified for fire service operations?
 No Did you encounter any potential or actual hoarding risks?
 No LBHF have a medical register of 02 users, did you encounter a resident declaring they were using 02 but not registered?
 No Is there a suppression system installed within any part of the building?
 No Did you encounter any potential hazards due to negligent contractor work at the property and its grounds?
 No Are there other concerns identified to do with fire safety management?
 No Does the building contain both commercial outlets and residential dwellings?
 No Any there other concerns identified with control of shared means of escape?
 No